ikpark09/ob-gemini-copilot/README.md

 [![GitHub Release](https://img.shields.io/github/v/release/ikpark09/obsidian-gemini-copilot?style=for-the-badge)](https://github.com/ikpark09/obsidian-gemini-copilot/releases)

 This Obsidian plugin integrates with Google's Gemini API to provide AI-powered writing assistance directly within your Obsidian vault.
-Boost your note-taking workflow with features like generating note titles, summarizing text, and expanding on your ideas, all powered by Gemini.
+Boost your note-taking workflow with features like generating note titles, summarizing text, expanding on your ideas, generating hashtags, and creating knowledge graphs, all powered by Gemini.

 ## Features

 * **Generate Note Titles:** Let Gemini suggest relevant and informative titles for your notes based on their content.
 Titles are generated in the `YYYY-MM-DD : Title` format and are sanitized to be filename-friendly.
 * **Summarize Text:** Quickly condense selected text within your notes into concise summaries.
 * **Expand Text:** Need to elaborate on a point?
 Select text and use Gemini to expand on your writing, adding detail and information.
+* **Generate Hashtags:** Automatically generate relevant hashtags (#태그) for your notes based on their content.
+* **Knowledge Graph:** Analyze relationships between your notes and create automatic links between related documents.
+* **Custom Prompts:** Create and save your own custom prompts to use with Gemini.
+* **Customizable Templates:** Customize prompt templates for all plugin features to tailor AI responses to your needs.
 * **Confirmation Modal:** Review and confirm Gemini's suggestions before applying them to your notes.
 This gives you control over the AI's output.
 * **Interaction Log:** Keep track of your interactions with the Gemini API.
 The plugin logs each request, including the model used, input prompt, output response, and any errors.
-This log is viewable in the plugin settings.
-*   **Filename-Friendly Titles:**  Generated note titles are automatically sanitized to remove special characters that are not allowed in filenames, ensuring smooth file renaming within Obsidian.
-*   **Date-Prefixed Titles:**  Note titles are generated and saved in the `YYYY-MM-DD : Title` format, automatically prepending the creation date of the note.
+* **Quick Access Menu:** Access all plugin features from a dedicated ribbon icon menu.

 ## Prerequisites

 1. **Gemini API Key:** You need a valid API key from Google AI Studio.
 You can obtain one for free (within usage limits) at [https://makersuite.google.com/app/apikey](https://makersuite.google.com/app/apikey).
 2. **Obsidian v0.9.12 or higher:** This plugin is designed to work with Obsidian versions 0.9.12 and above.

 ## Installation

 ### From within Obsidian

 1. Open Obsidian Settings (`Ctrl+,` or `Cmd+,`).
 2. Go to **Community plugins**.
 3. Click **Browse** to search community plugins.
 4. Search for "Gemini Copilot".
 5. Click **Install**.
 6. After installation, go to the **Installed plugins** tab and enable the "Gemini Copilot" plugin.

 ### Manual Installation

 1. Download the latest release from [Releases](https://github.com/ikpark09/obsidian-gemini-copilot/releases) page.
 2. Extract the downloaded ZIP file to your Obsidian vault's plugins folder: `<your_vault>/.obsidian/plugins/obsidian-gemini-copilot`.
    * **Note:** Make sure to create the `obsidian-gemini-copilot` folder if it doesn't exist.
 3. In Obsidian, go to **Settings** -> **Community plugins** and enable the "Gemini Copilot" plugin.

 ## Usage

+### Quick Access Menu

+Click the Gemini Copilot ribbon icon (✨) in the left sidebar to access a menu with all plugin features:

+* Generate note title
+* Summarize selected text
+* Expand selected text
+* Add hashtags to current note
+* Run custom prompt
+* Generate knowledge graph
+* Find related documents
+* Open settings

 ### Generate Note Title

 1. Open the note for which you want to generate a title.
+2. Click the Gemini Copilot ribbon icon and select "노트 제목 생성".
-2. Open the Command Palette (`Ctrl+P` or `Cmd+P`).
-3. Type "Gemini: Generate Note Title" or "Generate Note Title with Gemini" and select the command.
+   * Alternatively, open the Command Palette (`Ctrl+P` or `Cmd+P`) and select "Generate Note Title with Gemini".
-4. A modal will appear showing the title suggested by Gemini in `YYYY-MM-DD : Title` format.
+3. A modal will appear showing the title suggested by Gemini in `YYYY-MM-DD : Title` format.
-5. Click **Confirm** to apply the title and rename the note, or click **Cancel** to discard the suggestion.
+4. Click **Confirm** to apply the title and rename the note, or click **Cancel** to discard the suggestion.

 ### Summarize Text

 1. Select the text you want to summarize within your note.
-2. Open the Command Palette (`Ctrl+P` or `Cmd+P`).
-3. Type "Gemini: Summarize Selected Text" or "Summarize Selected Text with Gemini" and select the command.
+2. Click the Gemini Copilot ribbon icon and select "선택한 텍스트 요약".
+   * Alternatively, open the Command Palette and select "Summarize Selected Text with Gemini".
-4. A modal will appear showing the summary generated by Gemini.
+3. A modal will appear showing the summary generated by Gemini.
-5. Click **Confirm** to replace the selected text with the summary, or click **Cancel** to discard the suggestion.
+4. Click **Confirm** to replace the selected text with the summary, or click **Cancel** to discard.

 ### Expand Text

 1. Select the text you want to expand upon in your note.
-2. Open the Command Palette (`Ctrl+P` or `Cmd+P`).
-3. Type "Gemini: Expand Selected Text" or "Expand Selected Text with Gemini" and select the command.
+2. Click the Gemini Copilot ribbon icon and select "선택한 텍스트 확장".
+   * Alternatively, open the Command Palette and select "Expand Selected Text with Gemini".
-4. A modal will appear showing the expanded text generated by Gemini.
+3. A modal will appear showing the expanded text generated by Gemini.
-5. Click **Confirm** to append the expanded text to your selection, or click **Cancel** to discard the suggestion.
+4. Click **Confirm** to append the expanded text to your selection, or click **Cancel** to discard.

+### Generate Hashtags

+1. Open the note for which you want to generate hashtags.
+2. Click the Gemini Copilot ribbon icon and select "현재 노트에 해시태그 추가".
+   * Alternatively, open the Command Palette and select "Generate Hashtags for Current Note with Gemini".
+3. A modal will appear showing hashtags generated by Gemini.
+4. Click **Confirm** to add the hashtags to the top of your note, or click **Cancel** to discard.

+### Knowledge Graph

+#### Generate Knowledge Graph
+1. Click the Gemini Copilot ribbon icon and select "지식 그래프 생성".
+   * Alternatively, open the Command Palette and select "지식 그래프 생성하기".
+2. The plugin will analyze relationships between your notes.
+3. A summary modal will show the results, including total relationships discovered and most connected documents.

+#### Find Related Documents
+1. Open a note for which you want to find related documents.
+2. Click the Gemini Copilot ribbon icon and select "현재 문서의 관련 문서 찾기".
+   * Alternatively, open the Command Palette and select "현재 문서의 관련 문서 찾기".
+3. A modal will show documents related to your current note, with similarity scores.
+4. You can click on document names to open them, or click "위키링크 추가" to add wiki links to your current note.

+### Custom Prompts

+1. First, create custom prompts in the plugin settings.
+2. Select text in a note that you want to process with your custom prompt.
+3. Click the Gemini Copilot ribbon icon and select "커스텀 프롬프트 실행".
+4. Choose your custom prompt from the list.
+5. Review the generated content and click **Confirm** to apply it to your note.

 ## Settings

 Access the plugin settings in Obsidian Settings -> Community plugins -> Gemini Copilot.

+### Basic Settings
 * **Gemini API Key:** Enter your Gemini API key obtained from Google AI Studio.
-This is required for the plugin to function.
-*   **Gemini Model:** Choose the Gemini model you want to use for API calls.
-Available models are listed in the dropdown.
+* **Gemini Model:** Choose the Gemini model to use (e.g., gemini-pro, gemini-2.0-pro).
-*   **Gemini Interaction Log:** This section displays a history of your interactions with the Gemini API.
-It shows the timestamp, model used, input prompt, output response (truncated), and any errors that occurred.
-This log can be helpful for debugging or reviewing your usage.
+* **Default New File Location:** Set where new files created by the plugin should be saved.

+### Prompt Template Settings
+Customize prompt templates for each plugin feature:
+* **노트 제목 생성 프롬프트:** Customize the prompt used to generate note titles.
+* **텍스트 요약 프롬프트:** Customize the prompt used to summarize text.
+* **텍스트 확장 프롬프트:** Customize the prompt used to expand text.
+* **해시태그 생성 프롬프트:** Customize the prompt used to generate hashtags.
+* **핵심 개념 추출 프롬프트:** Customize the prompt used to extract key concepts for knowledge graph generation.
+* **문서 관계 분석 프롬프트:** Customize the prompt used to analyze relationships between documents.

+Each template can use specific variables:
+* `{{content}}` - The selected text or note content
+* `{{currentTitle}}` - The current note's title (for title generation)
+* `{{sourceTitle}}`, `{{sourceConcepts}}`, `{{targetTitle}}`, `{{targetConcepts}}` - Variables for document relation analysis

+Each prompt template has a "기본값으로 초기화" (Reset to Default) button to restore the default prompt.

+### Knowledge Graph Settings
+* **지식 그래프 활성화:** Enable or disable the knowledge graph feature.
+* **최소 유사도 점수:** Set the minimum similarity score (0.1-0.9) required to create relationships between documents.
+* **문서당 최대 링크 수:** Set the maximum number of links to create per document (1-10).
+* **자동으로 링크 추가:** Automatically add wiki links to documents based on analyzed relationships.

+### Custom Prompts
+Create and manage custom prompts with:
+* **Name:** A name for your custom prompt
+* **Description:** A description of what the prompt does
+* **Prompt Content:** The actual prompt text (use `{{content}}` to include selected text)

+### Gemini Interaction Log
+View your recent interactions with the Gemini API, including:
+* Timestamp
+* Model used
+* Input prompt
+* Output response
+* Any errors that occurred

 ## Disclaimer

 * This plugin utilizes the Google Gemini API.
 Please be aware of Google's API usage terms and conditions, including any potential costs associated with API usage beyond free limits.
 * The accuracy and relevance of the generated content depend on the Gemini API and the quality of your note content.
 Always review and edit the AI-generated output to ensure it meets your needs.
 * As with any AI-powered tool, results may vary.

 ## Support and Contribution